Methadone Treatment for Heroin

 Along with people who just want to stop using heroin, methadone treatment for heroin can also be used in pregnant women because stopping heroin or opioids cold turkey while pregnant can be harmful to the mother and her unborn baby.

-With a methadone treatment for heroin, the entire recovery plan can’t just rely on the use of the methadone.
-Instead, the use of a methadone treatment for heroin also needs to include counseling and support.
+With a methadone treatment for heroin, the entire recovery plan shouldn’t just rely on the use of the methadone.
+Instead, the use of methadone treatment for heroin also needs to include counseling and support.

-It does help to alleviate some of the symptoms of heroin or opioid withdrawal, and a methadone treatment for heroin may be an effective way to stop using drugs if it’s done under professional supervision.
+It does help to alleviate some of the symptoms of heroin or opioid withdrawal and methadone treatment for heroin may be an effective way to stop using drugs if it’s done under professional supervision.

-While a methadone treatment for heroin may be a good option for many people addicted to the drug, they should be aware of the risks of methadone, and it should only be done as part of a comprehensive counseling plan as well.
+While a methadone treatment for heroin may be a good option for many people addicted to the drug, they should be aware of the risks of methadone, and it should only be done as part of a comprehensive counseling plan.

 Have more questions about Heroin abuse?Read the most frequently asked questions